GonzaloRMDT/TermProgress/README.md

     3.  `DurationInYears`: set the number of years that the term should last.

 4. Set the following variables on your Term Progress worker production environment:
-   1. `APPLICATION_ADMIN_USERNAME`: admin username; must be the same as the one you set on your Term Progress API `APPLICATIONCONFIGURATION_ADMINUSERNAME` environment variable.
+   1. `ApplicationConfiguration:ApplicationAdminUsername`: admin username; must be the same as the one you set on your Term Progress API `ApplicationConfiguration:AdminUsername` environment variable.
-   2. `APPLICATION_ADMIN_PASSWORD`: admin password; must be the same as the one you set on your Term Progress API `APPLICATIONCONFIGURATION__ADMINPASSWORD` environment variable.
+   2. `ApplicationConfiguration:ApplicationAdminPassword`: admin password; must be the same as the one you set on your Term Progress API `ApplicationConfiguration:AdminPassword` environment variable.
-   3. `APPLICATION_AUTHENTICATION_ENDPOINT_URL`: your API authentication endpoint URL.
+   3. `ApplicationConfiguration:ApplicationAuthenticationEndpointUrl`: your API authentication endpoint URL.
 By default, it is `yourdomain.com/api/v1/authentication`.
-   4. `TWITTER_STATUS_CREATION_ENDPOINT_URL`: your API Twitter status creation endpoint URL.
+   4. `ApplicationConfiguration:TwitterStatusCreationEndpointUrl`: your API Twitter status creation endpoint URL.
 By default, it is `yourdomain.com/api/v1/termprogress/twitter/createstatus`.

-You should set your worker function as a timer triggered every midnight.
+**You should set your worker function as a timer triggered every midnight.**

 ## Software license
 This software is licensed under the [GNU General Public License v3.0](./LICENSE.md).